publicissapient-france/intro-reinforcement-learning/README.md

-# Introduction au Reinforcement Learning
+# Introduction to Reinforcement Learning
-Projets d'introduction au Reinforcement Learning pour le mois de la data 2017
+Projects to introduce Reinforcement Learning.

+* qlearning_cart_pole : introduction to Q-Learning with the Cart-Pole example
+* deep_rf_flappy_bird : introduction to Deep Reinforcement Learning with the Flappy Bird example